sbabic/swupdate/doc/source/swupdate.rst

 It is difficult to expone an interface to the operator, such as a GUI with a browser or on a display.

-A complex logic can be easier implemented with an application else in the bootloader.
+A complex logic can be easier implemented inside an application else in the bootloader.
 Extending the bootloader becomes complicated because the whole range of services and libraries are not available.

-As example, the UBI / UBIFS for NAND devices contains a lot of fixes in the kernel, that are not ported back to the bootloaders.
-The same can be found for the USB stack.
-The effort to support new peripherals or protocols is better to be used for the kernel as for the bootloaders.

 Bootloader's update advantages
 ------------------------------